paulngovu/binge/README.md

 - `npm start`
   Runs the built app in production mode.

+Since we did not have a chance to deploy our project, we only support running our web application locally on localhost.
+In most scenarios, the url for our database would be kept secret but to support running the project locally, we pushed it in our .env file.

+Setup steps:
+- First, clone this repository into your local machine and cd into it.
+- Next, run `npm i` to install the dependencies necessary to run the application.<br />
+- Then, run `npx prisma generate` to prepare the Prisma database.<br />
+- Start the server with `npm run dev` and connect to the application on http://localhost:3000/

 Folder Structure:

 - `__tests__`: contains test cases, which can be run using `npm run test`.